-While it is always nice to know what the bottom line performance is, i.e., accident rates, overemphasis on these and using them to drive the system typically only drives accident reporting under the table.
-It is all too easy to manipulate accident rates which will only result in risk issues remaining unresolved and a probability for more serious events to occur in the future.
+While it is always nice to know what the bottom line performance is, i.e., incident rates, overemphasis on these and using them to drive the system typically only drives incident reporting under the table.
+It is all too easy to manipulate incident rates which will only result in risk issues remaining unresolved and a probability for more serious events to occur in the future.

 Develop Policies for Recognition, rewards, incentives, and ceremonies.
 Again, reward employees for doing the right things and encourage participation in the upstream activities.
 Continually reevaluate these policies to ensure their effectiveness and to ensure that they do not become entitlement programs.

 Awareness Training and Kick-off for all employees.
 It's not enough for a part of the organization to be involved and know about the change effort - the entire site needs to know and be involved in some manner.
 A kick-off celebration can be used to announce it's a "new day" and seek buy-in for any new procedures and programs.

 Implement Process Changes via involvement of management, union (if one is present), and employees using a "Plan To Act" process Total Quality Management (TQM).